 If Guard is offline, the Nest app will tell you.
-Follow this link for steps to take to help get it back online.
+Refer to the following link to help get it back online:

 2. Check the status of Nest service

-Wait for the Nest service to resume to see if your Detect and other Nest products come back online.
+Wait for the Nest service to resume to check if your Detect and other Nest products come back online.